Cut and Paste Files & Folders in Mac OS X

 Being able to cut and paste files and folders is a feature many Windows converts have been wanting for a long time.
 Prior to this, users would drag and drop items into their new locations to move them, or use the command line mv tool.
-Those methods still work too though, obviously, but the cut and paste methodology is a very welcome addition.
+Those methods still work too as well, obviously, but the cut and paste methodology is a very welcome addition for many Mac users.

-This works the same within OS X Mountain Lion and OS X Mavericks, as well, and will likely continue as a feature in the future versions of the OS X desktop as well.
+This works the same within OS X Yosemite, OS X Mountain Lion and OS X Mavericks, and will likely continue as a feature in the future versions of the OS X desktop as well.